 In his commentary “Intercultural leadership – A need for now and the future in chemical industry.
 A personal observation based on experience.”, Bernd Scharbert shares his experiences as an international manager of a large chemical company.
 He begins by taking the reader through various stages of his career and emphasizes that intercultural leadership skills are crucial for efficient and harmonious global teams.
 He then describes global leadership challenges and outlines key lessons learned.
 Finally, he summarizes three success factors for improving the performance of a global team: Cultural Wisdom, Ambiguity Tolerance, and Language Sensitivity.

 In their book review, Stephan Haubold and Mathias Seifert take a closer look at “Chemistry Entrepreneurship“ by Javier García-Martínez and Kunhao Li published in 2022.
 Chapter by chapter, they give an overview of the content, and it quickly becomes clear that this is less an academic textbook than a practical guide.
 Furthermore, it becomes clear that the concept of chemical entrepreneurship is defined in a rather broad manner and includes neighboring natural science.
 A clear strength of the book are the numerous case studies, which encourage and inspire the reader.
 Overall, the authors recommend the book, for natural scientists, engineers, and early technology entrepreneurs in general.

-Please enjoy reading the third issue of the eighteenth volume of the Journal of Business Chemistry.
-We are grateful for all the support from authors and reviewers.
-If you have any comments or suggestions, please do not hesitate to contact us at firstname.lastname@example.org.
-For more updates and insights on management issues in the chemical industry, follow us on LinkedIn: www.linkedin.com/company/jobc/ and subscribe to our newsletter: https://www.businesschemistry.org/
+Please enjoy reading the first issue of the twentieth volume of the Journal of Business Chemistry.
+We are grateful for the support of all authors and reviewers for this new issue.
+If you have any comments or suggestions, please do not hesitate to contact us at contactbusinesschemistry.org.
+For more updates and insights on management issues in the chemical industry, follow us on LinkedIn: www.linkedin.com/company/jobc/ and subscribe to our newsletter.